 You will note that in the pictures some girls had short shorts on.
 Shorts came into vogue about 1935, but they came down just above the knees.
 In those days, short shorts were just not worn, but the girls were perspiring and so hot that they rolled the shorts legs up to cool off and that is why they have short shorts on.
 About 1938, cotton slacks came into style.
 The girls had each packed a pair of cotton slacks to wear when the weather was cool, and they all wore saddle shoes.
 Interestingly, the chaperones wore cotton skirts and blouses, as seen in the pictures.

 Though the chaperones, Emma and Rose, have passed away, the girls are all still living and remember their bicycle trip fondly.
 They are doing well for being either 87 or 88 years of age.

 NORMA JEAN BLAIR-GILMORE was born in Mancelona, Michigan, 40 miles south of Petoskey.
 She lives in Hamilton, Montana, near her two sons.
 You can watch her video interview, The Cycling Eight, produced by Heather Andrews, to learn more details about her trip.

 Adventure Cyclist online-only features are available to all readers.
-To receive receive 9 issues of Adventure Cyclist each year and full access to digital editions, join Adventure Cycling today.
+To receive receive a subscription to Adventure Cyclist each year and full access to digital editions, join Adventure Cycling today.